Survivor Series (1989): Storylines

 Hulk Hogan starred in the WWF-financed professional-wrestling movie No Holds Barred as the protagonist, Rip.
 Tommy Lister Jr. portrayed Rip's arch rival Zeus in the movie, who is defeated by Rip.
-It turned out into a rivalry that took place in the WWF.
+It turned into a rivalry that took place in the WWF.
 Lister was billed as Zeus, who wanted to take revenge of the movie from Hogan in real-life.
 He debuted on May 27, 1989 Saturday Night's Main Event XXI before Hogan's WWF World Heavyweight Championship title defense against Big Boss Man in a steel cage.
 Boss Man's manager Slick introduced him.
 Zeus attacked Hogan during Hogan's entrance.
 The feud culminated at SummerSlam where Hogan and Brutus Beefcake defeated Randy Savage and Zeus.
 Zeus was scheduled to become a part of Million $ Team against Hogan's Hulkamaniacs team at Survivor Series.
 At WrestleMania V, Ted DiBiase attempted to steal Jake Roberts' snake Damien during Roberts' match against André the Giant beginning a rivalry between Roberts and DiBiase.
 Roberts defeated DiBiase's manager Virgil on Superstars but after the match, DiBiase injured him and sidelined him for months.
 Roberts returned in late 1989 and signed to become a part of Hogan's Hulkamaniacs team against DiBiase's Million $ Team.
 Demolition (Ax and Smash) were pushed as a heel tag team in the WWF in 1988 under the tutelage of Mr. Fuji.
 A stronger and powerful babyface tag team The Powers of Pain (The Warlord and The Barbarian) debuted in the summer of 1988 and challenged Demolition for the WWF Tag Team Championship.
 At Survivor Series, Fuji caused Demolition to get eliminated in a Survivor Series match resulting in a double turn as Powers of Pain turned heels and Demolition turned babyfaces.
 At WrestleMania V, Demolition defeated Powers of Pain and Mr. Fuji in a handicap match to retain the tag titles, culminating in Demolition joining Hulkamaniacs at Survivor Series and Powers of Pain joining Million $ Team in Survivor Series.

 At SummerSlam, Roddy Piper interfered in Rick Rude's WWF Intercontinental Heavyweight Championship title defense against Ultimate Warrior and distracted Rude, causing Rude to lose the title to Warrior.
 This led to Rude and Piper captaining teams against each other at Survivor Series.
-Rude's team was dubbed "Rude Brood," and Piper's team was dubbed "Roddy's Rowdies".
+Rude's team was dubbed "Rude Brood", and Piper's team was dubbed "Roddy's Rowdies".
 Jimmy Snuka became a part of Rowdy's Rowdies and Mr. Perfect became a part of Rude Brood.
-The Bushwhackers (Bushwhacker Butch and Bushwhacker Luke) feuded with The Fabulous Rougeaus (Jacques Rougeau and Raymond Rougeau) in early 1989.
+The Bushwhackers (Bushwhacker Butch and Bushwhacker Luke) feuded with The Fabulous Rougeaus (Jacques and Raymond Rougeau) in early 1989.
 This led to their WrestleMania V encounter where Bushwhackers won, leading to Bushwhackers joining Roddy's Rowdies and Rougeaus joining Rude Brood.